Tips & Tricks

 Common Name (e.g. server FQDN or YOUR name) []:devolutions.net

-Email Address []:[email protected]
+Email Address []:security@devolutions.net

 This step may be repeated for each server you need.

-Step 2.1 - Generate the Server Certificate Private Key
+Step 2.1 - Generate the server certificate private key

 openssl ecparam -name prime256v1 -genkey -noout -out server.key

-This will create the file name server.key.
+This will create a file name server.key

-Step 2.2 - Generate the Server Certificate Signing Request
+Step 2.2 - Generate the server certificate signing request

 openssl req -new -sha256 -key server.key -out server.csr